SAP/cf-nodejs-logging-support/docs/configuration/custom-fields-format.md

 * "application-logging"
 * "cloud-logging"
-* "all": use application-logging and cloud-logging format in parallel.
+* "all" (use application-logging and cloud-logging format in parallel).
-* "disabled": do not log any custom fields
+* "disabled" (do not log any custom fields)
-* "default": set default format cloud-logging
+* "default" (set default format cloud-logging)